Dhar01/Loknath-Dhar.github.io/content/posts/set-up-ssl-for-solrcloud.md

 ```

 This command only needs to be run on one node of the cluster, the change will apply to all nodes.

+From SolrCloud documentation, you'll find a way to setup SSL which is self-signed certificate.
+For production, we needed to setup SSL certificate from an authorized CA. You will have to buy Mulit-Domain SSL (*SAN certificate*) to cover SolrCloud setup.
+I'm going to share my experience on how did I setup SSL on our SolrCloud.

+Our SolrCloud was consisted of 3 servers.
+Suppose, they are:
+1. 192.0.0.1
+2. 192.0.0.2
+3. 192.0.0.3

+By accessing `http://192.0.0.1:8983`, we can access to Solr frontend.
+For three servers, there are three frontend.
+We have to secure

 # Configure Solr